 Babies need to open wide and say ahh!
 Babies that try to latch or attach to the breast with mouths that are not open wide enough will likely only latch onto the nipple.
 This causes the pain most often associated with the early days of breastfeeding.
 Encouraging babies to open and spread their lips (tickling their cheeks or chins, repeatedly saying “open wide”) can help them learn how to get a good latch and more of the areola (the area around the nipple) into their mouths.
-If your baby doesn’t get it right (or second, or third), use a clean finger to break the latch and try again gently..
+If your baby doesn’t get it right, use a clean finger to break the latch and try again gently.
 This is the practice part; when you get it right, it will feel better for you and make breastfeeding more comfortable and efficient for your baby!
 A good latch means a better flow of milk.

 Breastfeeding Tip 2: Practice Good Posture!

 Posture is just as important as positioning.
 We know that having good posture helps keep neck and back pain at bay, but it is amazing how many women forget their posture when they start breastfeeding.
 Often, a new (or experienced) mom will lean down to reach the baby to nurse.
 But instead, the baby should be brought to you!
-By keeping your neck and back straight, you can better avoid the pain and discomfort.
+By keeping your neck and back straight, you can better avoid pain and discomfort.
 Use a good chair or couch with an armrest or some firm pillows to keep you propped.
 Do this every time (even when you are tired), and you (and your body) can better handle the frequent feedings.
 While being aware of and finding your favorite breastfeeding position is important, you can still end up slouched and uncomfortable.
 Babies sense your discomfort – if you relax, they relax.

 Breastfeeding Tip 3: Every Baby Is Unique

 One breastfed baby is not like another.
 Even if this is your third child and your other two nursed without issues, every baby is different.
 Don’t be discouraged if you have to go back to the basics and practice good positioning and latch.
 Be patient with yourself, especially knowing that as a mom of multiple children, you are working harder than ever.
-Your new baby will catch on just like his siblings, but it may take longer, and you may have a harder time keeping your stress levels down.
+Your new baby will catch on just like his siblings, but it may take longer, and you may have a difficult time keeping your stress levels down.
 Your self-care will be more important now than ever before as you are pulled in different directions amongst your children.
 Lean on your circle of support and ask for help often.

 Breastfeeding Tip 4: Try A Breastfeeding Specialist

 Breastfeeding specialists exist and are ready to answer your call, text, or email.
 When you have a leaky pipe, you call a plumber.
 When you are having trouble seeing, you make an appointment with your eye doctor.
 Specialists are the answer when faced with something that isn’t working.
-If you think that breastfeeding isn’t working for you, it isn’t what you expected, it is harder than you thought, or you simply want someone to talk to about how much your baby is or isn’t eating, then look no further than a board-certified lactation consultant.
+If you think that breastfeeding isn’t working for you, it isn’t what you expected, it is more challenging than you thought, or you simply want someone to talk to about how much your baby is or isn’t eating, then look no further than a board-certified lactation consultant.
 There is too often a hesitancy to reach out for help after the hospital stay ends.
 Many insurance programs cover lactation consultants, and you can get virtual support via video chat, texting, or apps.
 The US Lactation Consultant Association is a great place to start.
 The only dumb question about breastfeeding is the one you don’t ask.